 - Read the text on the recruitment poster.
 How does it attempt to persuade young men to join the army?

 - What is ‘khaki’?
-Do you think Khaki is a good colour for an army uniform (previously the British Army had red jackets)?
+Do you think khaki is a good colour for an army uniform (previously the British Army had red jackets)?
 It is an unusual spelling for an English word.
 Look up the origins in a dictionary of etymology.
 Where does the word come from?
-Words that look strange in English are often ‘borrowed’ from other languages.
+Make the point that words that look strange in English are often ‘borrowed’ from other languages.

 - Which phrases from the Battle Phrase Book are familiar to you (they may be known but used in different context).
 Which phrases are new to you?

 - What is a ‘truce’?
 Can you think of any other instances where you have heard this word?